Lupus Doesn't Define Me

 The following year my joint pain got worse.
 I was still in high school, I ran cross country.
 I knew something was wrong.
 It hurt so bad to run but I had a very difficult time explaining it to my coach and parents.
 It wasn’t just one thing that hurt- it was everything.
 I was so tired.

-High school when living with lupus
+Surviving high school with lupus

 Finally, at the end of senior year I ended up missing pretty much the whole month of May due to how sick I was.
 I was at the doctor's office literally every other day.
 I had to quit both jobs I was working.
 Three days before I graduated high school, I was diagnosed, Lupus.